Career Prep 80 Hours is an elective. It is very popular but you do not have to take it! If you want to elect it, here is what you do:

 - Trades and Technology

-- Meet with your Career Education Advisor to discuss your career plans and work experience opportunities.
+- Meet with your Career Education Advisor to develop some personal goals for learning and skill development, discuss your career plans and work experience opportunities.

 - Your work experience must be a school-sanctioned opportunity related to your career plans.
 You cannot count your own paid or volunteer work.

-- At the end of Grade 12, you will get a letter grade for WEX 12A (4 credit, Grade 12 course) based on evaluations from your employers, some forms/assignments that you must complete and your Career Portfolio Project.
+- At the end of Grade 12, you will get a letter grade for WEX 12A (4 credit, Grade 12 course) based on some forms/assignments that you must complete and your Career Reflection Project.